Northern Super League: Creation (2022–2025)

+2025 season

 The inaugural match was held on April 16, 2025, with Vancouver hosting Calgary at BC Place.
 The first goal in league history was a penalty kick scored by Quinn.

-The league's preparations and launch are profiled in Michèle Hozer's 2025 documentary film The Pitch.
+The league's preparations and launch were profiled in Michèle Hozer's 2025 documentary film The Pitch.

 On September 8, 2025, the league announced that it was seeking to add an expansion team in 2027, engaging Whitecap Sports Group to identify and evaluate a new ownership group for club opportunities, focusing on Central and Western Canada.

+2026 season

+The opening match was held at Swangard Stadium on April 24, 2026, between the defending league champions Vancouver Rise FC and defending regular season winners AFC Toronto.
+The final will be held on November 14, 2026.

+On July 14, it was announced that the expansion team which would begin play in the 2027 season would be located in Winnipeg, with Desiree Scott and Rob Gale as its founders.